 What to wear and bring

 The weather on Fimmvörðuháls is unpredictable even in midsummer.
 The trail crosses exposed terrain above 1,000 metres where wind, rain, and even light snow are possible at any time of year.
-You need proper waterproof hiking gear — not just a rain jacket, but waterproof trousers too.
+You need proper waterproof hiking gear, including waterproof trousers.
 Hiking poles are strongly recommended for the steep descent into Þórsmörk.
+For a wider clothing checklist, use the Iceland packing list.

 - Waterproof jacket and trousers